billwangust/billwangust.github.io/README.md

-# billwangust.github.io
+# billwangust.xyz
-# My first personal website
+# My personal website with my domain
-## Got make some changes in it
+## Using a cool theme